Costa Rica Digital Nomad Visa Guide (2024)

 Take a look at the table below where we presented the average rent in top destinations in Costa Rica.

-City in Costa RicaAverage cost of rent for a one-bedroom apartment (per month)
+City in Costa RicaAverage cost of rent for a one-bedroom apartment in the city center (per month)

 Average price of monthly rent in major cities in Costa Rica